sarah-254/sarah-254/README.md

-- 👋 Hi, I’m @sarah-254
+- 👋 Hi, I’m Sarah Irungu
-- 👀 I’m interested in web development and python programming language
+- 👀 I’m interested in Python programming language and it's use in Data Analysis.
-- 🌱 I’m currently learning python

 <!---